 Information Commissioner's Office (ICO) registration

 Yes, all processing will either be governed by a contract or other legal act.
-The contract will be complaint with the requirements under the GDPR.
+The contract will be complaint with the requirements under the General Data Protection Regulation (GDPR).

 The Council will ensure that any person authorised to process the personal data has committed themselves to confidentiality or are under an obligation of confidentiality.

-The Council does not have any official accreditation however we were audited by the ICO in 2016.
+The Council does not have any official accreditation however we were audited by the Information Commissioner Office (ICO) in 2016.
 More information about the audit can be found on their website.
 With regard to its information held in respect of social care, the council’s latest IG Toolkit return can be viewed on NHS Digital’ website.

 Council staff follow guidance on appropriate technical measures to use when sending different types of information securely.

 The recipients of some of our e-alerts will be receiving re-engagement e-mails asking them to confirm that they still wish to receive the e-bulletins they have expressed an interest in.
 If you receive one of these e-mails, and you still want the e-alert sent to you, you just need to click on the ‘Yes’ button in the e-mail and you’ll continue to receive them.
 It’s that simple.
 If you don’t wish to receive them then just log in to your Stay Connected account and you can manage which e-bulletins you receive.
 Anyone who has received a re-engagement e-mail from us and doesn’t take any action by the 25 May will have their account deleted.